wlonk/arcadia/appendices/geography_and_culture.rst

 escape the stench and hazards of London.

-If you wish to see and be seen, you could do worse than attending a dance at the Assembly Rooms, or drinking the waters at the Grand Pump Room, or taking a walk along the Royal Crescent in front of the Palladian townhouses.
+If you wish to see and be seen, you could do worse than attending a dance at the Assembly Rooms, drinking the waters at the Grand Pump Room, or taking a walk along the Royal Crescent in front of the Palladian townhouses.
 Anyone who is anyone will be there.

 Brighton
 ~~~~~~~~

 The town of Brighton was in a steep decline until two events caused it
 to surge upward again: the increasing popularity of sea-air and
-sea-bathing as medical advice, and the presence of the Prince Regent
+sea-bathing, and the presence of the Prince Regent himself in the town.
-himself in the town.
-Many other luminaries have gathered here as a
+Many other luminaries have gathered here as a result, including the
-result, including the great Indian surgeon Sake Dean Mahomed, who has
+great Indian surgeon Sake Dean Mahomed, who has just moved back to
-just moved back to Brighton to open his Indian Medicated Vapour Bath,
+Brighton to open his Indian Medicated Vapour Bath, where he uses his
-where he uses his technique of *shampooing* as a medical treatment.
+technique of *shampooing* as a medical treatment.

 The Prince Regent, meanwhile, has made his home-away-from-home here in
 the form of the Royal Pavilion, where he holds great parties for his
-inner circle, and meets not-so-discreetly with his mistress, Mrs.
+inner circle, and meets not-so-discreetly with his secret wife, Mrs.
 Fitzherbert.
 The Pavilion is built in a neoclassical style, but the
 Prince Regent has been considering rebuilding it in an Indian style to
 match the stables.